-Longtime host of “Jeopardy!”
-Alex Trebek, has often called game shows, “the best kind of reality television” for the way they encapsulate the American dream.
-On his show, he says, anyone can earn success with enough wit and skill.
-Now a donation from Trebek to the National Museum of American History of several items from his popular game show cements that idea in popular culture.
-In a new partnership with the National Academy of Television Arts and Sciences, the museum accepted a cache of items, representing three categories of the Daytime Entertainment Emmy Awards–daytime dramas, game shows and children’s programming.
+Alex Trebek has often called game shows “the best kind of reality television” for the way they encapsulate the American dream.
+On “Jeopardy,” he says, anyone can earn success with enough wit and skill.
+Now, a donation from Trebek to the National Museum of American History of several items from his popular game show cements that idea in popular culture.
+In a new partnership with the National Academy of Television Arts and Sciences, the museum accepted a cache of items representing three categories of the Daytime Entertainment Emmy Awards: daytime dramas, game shows and children’s programming.

-Trebek, who was recognized with a Lifetime Achievement Daytime Emmy Award in 2011 as well as five Daytime Emmy awards, contributed a script with handwritten notes from one of his 1984 shows.
-Also making a donation was the 1999 Daytime Emmy Award-winner Susan Lucci, better known as Erica Kane from the popular soap opera “All My Children;” and 2001 award-winners Kathy and Phil Parker, creators of the 1990s children’s television program, “Barney & the Backyard Gang.”
-Lucci’s pink gown and shoes from her cover of People magazine played colorful companion to the plush purple dinosaur that was donated along with the script from the first “Barney” video.
+Trebek, who was recognized with a Lifetime Achievement Daytime Emmy Award in 2011, as well as five Daytime Emmy awards, contributed a script with handwritten notes from one of his 1984 shows.
+Also making donations were 1999 Daytime Emmy Award-winner Susan Lucci, better known as Erica Kane from the popular soap opera “All My Children,” and 2001 honorees Kathy and Phil Parker, who created the 1990s children’s television program “Barney & the Backyard Gang.”
+Lucci’s pink gown and shoes from her cover of People magazine played colorful companion to the plush purple dinosaur donated along with the script from the first “Barney” video.

 “Game shows have been an important part of daytime television since the 1940s,” says curator Dwight Blocker Bowers, “when the radio series, ‘Truth or Consequences,’ made its debut as a television show.”
 The show selected ordinary citizens as contestants to answer trivia questions and to perform zany stunts.
 Over time, he says, the questions got tougher and the prizes, bigger.

 We talked with Trebek at the donation ceremony: